MihaiLung/data_mining/README.md

 # names_gender

-A data mining program which pulls all name, gender and origin data from a baby-naming website.
+A data mining program which pulls all name, gender and origin data from a names website.
 For personal practice.